 - a.
 The Educational Conference is not a hearing.
-The purpose of the Educational Conference is for the Conduct Officer to review with the charged student the allegations and charges, the Student Code of Conduct, the hearing options, the conduct process, possible sanctions, and to answer questions. - b.
+The purpose of the Educational Conference is for the Conduct Officer to review with the charged student the allegations and charges, the Student Code of Conduct, the hearing forum options, the conduct process, possible sanctions-(if the charged student/student organization-accepts responsibility or is found responsible for the alleged violations, and to answer student/student organization-questions. - b.
 During the Educational Conference the charged student will be given the opportunity to accept responsibility or not accept responsibility for the charges. - c.
 If the charged student accepts responsibility for the charges: - i.
-The charged student will be asked to sign the Educational Conference Form indicating his or her acceptance of responsibility and that he or she is waiving his or her right to a hearing. - ii.
-An email documenting the charged student's responsibility and the sanctions will be sent to the charged student within ten business days from the Dean of
+The charged student will be asked to sign athe Educational Conference form-Form indicating his or her acceptance of responsibility and that he or she is waiving his or herthe right to a hearing. - ii.
+An email documenting the charged student's responsibility and the sanctions will be sent to the charged student within ten five business days from the Dean of Students Office. - d.

-Students Office.

-- d.
 If the charged student does not accept responsibility for the charge(s): - i.
-The charged student will be asked to sign an Educational Conference Form indicating that he or she does not accept responsibility for the charges and will be asked to select a hearing option. - ii.
+The charged student will be asked to sign a an Educational Conference form

+Form indicating that he or she does not accept responsibility for the charges and will be asked to select a hearing forum option. - ii.
 The Dean of Students Office will schedule the hearing providing the charged student with a minimum of five business days' notice. - e.
 If the charged student fails to attend the Educational Conference or complete the Educational Conference Form, the matter will be referred for hearing to the Student Conduct Committee.

-4. Hearing Options
+4. Hearing ForumOptions

-- a .The charged student has the right to a hearing before the Student Conduct Committee.
+- a .A The charged student has the right to a hearing before the Student Conduct Committee.
 This committee must be composed of at least 50% students. - b.
-In the alternative, the charged student may choose to have an Administrative Hearing before a Hearing Administrator if the following conditions are met: - i.
-The charged student signs a waiver of the right to a hearing before the Student Conduct Committee, and - ii.
-An Administrative Hearing is permitted by the Dean of Students.
+In the alternative, the charged student may choose to have an Administrative Hearing-ahearing before a Hearing Officer Administrator if the following conditions are met: - i. .
+If tThe charged student selects the Hearing Officer forum, he or she will be asked to signs a waiver of the right to a hearing before the Student Conduct Committee, and - ii. -or-An Administrative Hearing is permitted by the Dean of Students.